Avondale PA Dog Day Care

 - Come into camp wearing wear a Quick Release collar (pinch to open) and a name tag.
 We sell quick release collars and name tags at low prices for owner convenience.

 - We offer Day Camping all days except for 7 major holidays.
-Major holidays are: New Year's Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas Day.
+Major holidays are: Easter, Memorial Day, 4th of July, Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.

 Due to the number of overnight Campers near major holidays, we are no longer